Complete Financial Questionnaire

 On the other hand, if your last seizure was under 5 years ago, then your cover will cost around €75.

-What medical information will the life insurers look for?
+What Medical Information will the Life Company look for?

 You will need to complete an application form and an epilepsy questionnaire.